josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🐼_policing_an_unknown.md

 ---

-## 🧾 Transparency gaps and institutional drift
+## 🧾 Transparency Gaps and Institutional Drift

 A recurring feature since 2024 has been a mismatch between: